anthonymiyoro/SocialFox/README.md

 ```

-It requires a username(admin) and password(Pass@1234) using basic authentication when sending the request.
+It requires a username(admin) and password(Pass@1234) using basic authentication when sending the request as detailed in the postman documentation.